 Summary:

 The city of Madrid, New York is home to two schools: Madrid-Waddington Junior-Senior High School and Madrid-Waddington Elementary School, both part of the Madrid-Waddington Central School District.
-While the high school is a standout performer, ranking in the top 20% of New York high schools, the elementary school is struggling, ranking in the bottom 40% of the state.
+The data reveals a tale of two schools, with the high school standing out as a strong performer while the elementary school shows room for improvement.

 Thank you for your feedback!